-But, you’ll also want to know how to cool a dog house down in the summer & hot weather.
+But, in the guide below, we outline potential ways to cool a dog house down in the summer & hot weather.

 Let’s take a look at them!